 At the time, Rhonza was a recent nursing school graduate and a full-time AdventHealth employee.
-She chose to sleep on the couch so her three youngest sons could have their own space in a two-bedroom townhouse – all she could afford at the time.
+She chose to sleep on the couch so her three adolescent children could have their own space in a two-bedroom townhouse – all she could afford at the time.

 Rhonza is now a palliative hospice nurse with dreams of opening her own hospice.
-In this home, the mother of four has seen her sons thrive, setting goals and aspirations of their own.
+In this home, the mother of four has seen her children thrive, setting goals and aspirations of their own.

 “It all came through us moving here and to this area,” Rhonza said.